KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AQI by ryck](https://github.com/ryck/MMM-AQI)

-1. Typo: Found `Magic Mirror` in file `MMM-AQI.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-aqicn by gpailler](https://github.com/gpailler/MMM-aqicn)